Amber Folly 2018

 This traditional technique has recently been revived and appreciated particularly among chefs.
 And we think the best way to introduce yourself to the wine is at the table.
 Don't over chill the wine.
 And pour it into a large glass to open up the aromas.
 Take a fresh look at what a white wine can be!

 Experts describe the drink as robust and bold.
 The deep orange hue comes from the lignin found in grape seeds.
 Wine connoisseurs and experts suggest pairing orange wine with foods that have a bold and pronounced taste and flavour.
-This can include curry dishes, Moroccan and Ethiopian cuisines, Korean dishes that consist of fermented kimchi, traditional Japanese cuisine, along with a variety of meats, ranging from beef to fish.
+This can include curry dishes, Moroccan and Ethiopian cuisines, Korean dishes that consist of fermented kimchi, and of course traditional Georgian cuisine.